inmo-jang/unity_assets/PointCloudStreaming/readme.md

 #### Understanding PointCloud2 data

 [PointCloud2](http://docs.ros.org/melodic/api/sensor_msgs/html/msg/PointCloud2.html) has data field where there are the information (e.g. position, intensity, rgb, etc.) of each point.
-It may look like [this](https://answers.ros.org/question/58112/how-can-i-save-a-msg-to-a-file/).
+It may look like [this](https://stackoverflow.com/questions/57507876/what-are-the-contents-of-pointcloud2).

+        header:
+          seq: 1071
+          stamp:
+            secs: 1521699326
+            nsecs: 676390000
+          frame_id: "velodyne"
+        height: 1
+        width: 66811
+        fields:
+          -
+            name: "x"
+            offset: 0
+            datatype: 7
+            count: 1
+          -
+            name: "y"
+            offset: 4
+            datatype: 7
+            count: 1
+          -
+            name: "z"
+            offset: 8
+            datatype: 7
+            count: 1
+          -
+            name: "intensity"
+            offset: 16
+            datatype: 7
+            count: 1
+          -
+            name: "ring"
+            offset: 20
+            datatype: 4
+            count: 1
+        is_bigendian: False
+        point_step: 32
+        row_step: 2137952
+        data: [235, 171, 54, 190, 53, 107, 250, ...

-In this example, each point has 32 data field (as shown in `point_step`), where its position is represented by `0`, `4`, and `8` th element (as shown in `offset`).
-Likewise, the intensity is shown from `16`th element.
-This offset information is IMPORTANT to extract any necessary information from a Unity script.
+In this example, each point has 32 data field (as indicated by `point_step`), where its position is represented by `0`, `4`, and `8` th element (as indicated by `offset`).
+Likewise, the intensity is shown at `16`th element.
+This offset information is **IMPORTANT** to extract any necessary information from a Unity script.

 For your project, the data field may not look the same.
 So, I recommend you to investigate your data first by executing, for example,